 At Aruba Beach Cafe they simply excel because they have core personnel in place that are impassioned with their work and the restaurant business that provide service beyond expectations.

-General Manager Guy Contrada has serviced here for 26 years.
-He describes “When people come here they know their going to get.
+General Manager Guy Contrada has serviced here for 27 years.
+He describes “When people come here they know they're going to get.
 Good service, good food and drinks and hopefully have a really good time.
 We are consistent in striving and providing that over the years.”

 Any seasoned restaurant operator knows its never easy and there are no guarantee’s and today management is truly key!

 The Aruba Beach Cafe Monday through Friday 5 - 7 pm Happy Hour provides us with $4.95 small plate of tasty appetizers and 50% off select drinks.
 Friday features a complimentary tropical Pig Roast for bar patrons and sharing the billing on Friday's bill is our classic rock favorite stage performer Rick Shaker.
 Speaking of Shakin’, If you’re hear for tropical drinks their concoctions are highly commendable.
 The lovely and talented co-host of WSVN Miami TV’s Deco Drive Shireen Sandoval expresses, “Margaritas.
 Believe you me, they’ve mastered the blend,” she posts in her Shireen’s “Favorite Things” blog.
 Whenever Shireen is around that’s one of our favorite things to take in too.
 Aruba Beach Cafe is a Happy Hour mecca that overflows into all hours.